Last updated: March 25, 2024

 In the event that any third-party materials (including, without limitation, another person’s likeness, actions, or voice) are recorded during any Data Project, you represent and warrant to Pulse Labs that you will obtain, or have obtained, prior to the making of the recording, any and all necessary consents to share the recording with Pulse Labs and its clients.
 You agree that Pulse Labs may share any such recordings and their content with the clients for whom the Usability Testing is being performed, in accordance with the terms of this Agreement, and that such clients may use such recordings and any and all Results for their business use.

-For the avoidance of doubt, recordings collected pursuant to this Section 3.4 are Panelist Information, as that term is defined in Section 3.2 above, and (without limiting each party’s rights and obligations under Section 3.2), to the extent that such Panelist Information qualifies as “personal data” subject to the data privacy laws referenced in Exhibit A, Pulse Labs shall process such Panelist Information in accordance with the terms in Exhibit A.
+For the avoidance of doubt, recordings collected pursuant to this Section 3.4 are Panelist Information, as that term is defined in Section 3.2 above, and (without limiting each party’s rights and obligations under Section 3.2), to the extent that such Panelist Information qualifies as “personal data” subject to the data privacy laws referenced in

 You agree that, in addition to collecting device recordings during Data Projects, Pulse Labs may collect other information about the device(s) you use for Data Projects, including but not limited to device identifiers, IP address, location information, usage information, operating system, service provider, and software or app content.
 In order to collect this information, Pulse Labs may serve cookies or related technologies to your device.
 For more information, please see the Privacy FAQs posted on Pulse Labs’ website at https://pulselabs.ai.

-For the avoidance of doubt, the device information collected pursuant to this Section 3.5 is Panelist Information, as that term is defined in Section 3.2 above, and (without limiting each party’s rights and obligations under Section 3.2), to the extent that such Panelist Information qualifies as “personal data” subject to the data privacy laws referenced in Exhibit A, Pulse Labs shall process such Panelist Information in accordance with the terms in Exhibit A.
+For the avoidance of doubt, the device information collected pursuant to this Section 3.5 is Panelist Information, as that term is defined in Section 3.2 above, and (without limiting each party’s rights and obligations under Section 3.2), to the extent that such Panelist Information qualifies as “personal data” subject to the data privacy laws referenced in

 Pulse Labs may extract anonymous statistics and otherwise aggregate or de-identify information from Data Projects and written reports you create and use such information for any purpose.
 Pulse Labs may post on its web site and related web pages audio and video content that you provide while participating in Data Projects, provided that Pulse Labs will not post your full name or other personally identifiable information.
 Pulse Labs will take reasonable precautions to limit use of such information to viewing only.
 However, you acknowledge that third parties may develop means by which they can circumvent such precautions and download such audio and video content.
 In such case, Pulse Labs shall not be liable for such third-party downloading.

-For the avoidance of doubt, the anonymous information described in this Section 3.6 is Panelist Information, as that term is defined in Section 3.2 above; however, anonymized data does not qualify as “personal data” (as defined in Exhibit A), and the terms of Exhibit A shall not apply to any information described in this Section 3.6.
+For the avoidance of doubt, the anonymous information described in this Section 3.6 is Panelist Information, as that term is defined in Section 3.2 above; however, anonymized data does not qualify as “personal data” (as defined in

-For the avoidance of doubt, any personally identifiable information or other sensitive data, content, or information shared pursuant to this Section 3.7 is Panelist Information, as that term is defined in Section 3.2 above, and (without limiting each party’s rights and obligations under Section 3.2), to the extent that such Panelist Information qualifies as “personal data” subject to the data privacy laws referenced in Exhibit A, Pulse Labs shall process such Panelist Information in accordance with the terms in Exhibit A.
+For the sake of clarity, personally identifiable or other confidential information, content, or data shared under this Section 3.7 is Panelist Information as defined in Section 3.2 above, and (without limiting the rights and obligations of the parties under Section 3.2), to the extent that such Panelist Information constitutes “personal data” subject to the data privacy laws set forth in

 Panelists and clients may only communicate with each other through the Platform.
 Unless you were hired directly by Pulse Labs’ client (“Private Panelist”), you may not provide any client with your personal contact information in order to allow a client to contact you directly, and you may not contact a client in any manner even if requested by the client.
 Other than communication relating to your separate business with a client, any communication between you and a Pulse Labs client outside of the Platform without Pulse Labs’ permission is a material breach of this Agreement, and Pulse Labs may withhold payment for any Usability Testing in which you may have participated.
 You hereby give Pulse Labs permission to review communications made between you and any of Pulse Labs’ clients on the Platform to enforce this provision.